To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration, I started to learn more.

 A regular server is a computer program or a device that provides functionality for different applications.

-On the other hand, the VPN server has somehow the same functionality, but it has more physical and logical communications ports, utilizing one or more protocols such as PPP (point-to-point protocol).
+On the other hand, the VPN server has somehow the same functionality.
+It has more physical and logical communications ports, utilizing one or more protocols such as PPP (point-to-point protocol).

 The VPN server is the key component that provides VPN connection and services to local or remote VPN clients.
 To do this, the VPN server uses a combination of VPN hardware and VPN server software.

-To visualize the VPN server in the whole process of data transfer over the Internet, think about it as is a bridge that helps your data across the Internet safely.
+Visualizing the VPN server in the whole process of data transfer over the Internet, think about it as it is a bridge that helps your data across the Internet safely.